 Most – if not all – transit agencies offer some sort of discount program for corporate accounts.
 These accounts let both employers and employees save money on monthly commuting costs.
 When employees have pre-tax money taken out of their paycheck on a monthly basis, they can save as much as 30% on their monthly commuting costs.
 Employers in turn save money on payroll taxes.
-Recently, the IRS has raised the month pre-tax deduction to $265 per month for commuting costs.
+The IRS is raising the month pre-tax deduction to $270 per month in 2020 to help with commuting costs.

 Depending on the size of your company, offering these benefits can be done directly through the transit agency.
 In Chicago, employers can set up corporate accounts through Ventra.
 Employees can then add money to their Ventra cards and access the L, Pace, and METRA.
 These accounts are perfect for companies in their growing stages who still want to assist with their employees’ commutes.

 For employers in the later stages of their company growth, third-party HR management providers allow for more extensive offerings.
 You can easily provide access to corporate memberships for bikesharing and carhsaring through services like: